Here, you’ll find the answers, and explanations to the questions in Music Theory Sample Papers (2021), ABRSM Grade 5 Paper C.

 Here’s the answers:

 This question is on ornaments.

 This section consists of true/ false questions on instruments.

 Section 7: Music in Context – ABRSM Grade 5 Music Theory Exam Sample C

-7.1 A, B and C are correctly written 1 octave higher.
+7.1 A, B and C are correctly written 1 octave lower.